16 Royalty Party Themes

 3. The Belle of the Ball

-What child wouldn’t want an entire royal dance dedicated to their birthday?
-For this theme, you can get royal party decorations from your local party store and pick out a variety of music to which all of the attending children can dance.
-Depending on the ages of the kids, you might want to have a variety of fun music so they don’t get bored.
+It can be pretty straightforward: get some royal party ornaments from your local party store and pick out a variety of tunes to which all the attending children can dance.
+Make sure there’s a good mix, so they don’t get bored.

 This theme can also be combined with games like Musical Chairs.
 To put a royal spin on the game, play some music and tell the kids that when it stops, they must stand as still as a statue.
 Have your prince or princess (or an adult) walk around the room and try to spot anyone moving or laughing.
 It’s a great way to have a fun “ball” when the kids aren’t quite ready to dance with each other yet.